You are here

 Zero.
 There is no group work in the MGEL.
 Although students are encouraged to lead a team as part of the project if possible, it’s not required.

-I graduated with an engineering degree from an ABET accredited school, but with a cummulative GPA below a 3.0.
+I graduated with an engineering degree from an ABET accredited school, but with a cumulative GPA below a 3.0.
 Will I need to submit a GRE score?

 It depends.
 You may or may not.
 Please contact the program coordinator for additional information.

-I have addtional questions.
+I have additional questions.
 How can I contact?

 Please address any questions to the program coordinator, Emery Dravec.